Code Documentation

 • xdir – Explicitly define x direction of plate.
 If not set

-• n – Explicitly define normal direction of plate.
+• normal – Explicitly define normal direction of plate.
 If not set

 Bounding Box of plate